 Great leaders love to give to others!
 They know that when you give, you often receive much more in return.
 They are not greedy but look to do good for others, knowing that business is a reciprocal relationship with their employees, clients, customers, and vendors.
 If they know they cannot fulfill a client or customer’s needs to the fullest, or that an employee needs a vacation, they don’t hesitate to satisfy that need, knowing that in the long run, it will pay off to make that client/customer or employee comfortable and happy.

 Great Leaders Are Positive

-Great leaders are positive and inspire their companies.
+Great leaders are confident and inspire their companies.
 The best leaders are those who are the biggest cheerleaders and advocates for their staff and companies.
-This positivity is infectious, and the inspiration moves others to be more productive and positive, as well.
+This positivity is infectious, and the inspiration moves others to be more productive and confident, as well.

 Great Leaders Are Personable

 Great leaders are easy to get to know on a personal level.
-Staff feel like they know the company head well and that they can easily go to them with any problem they may have – even if it’s not related to the company’s business.
-A great leader gets to know the staff on a personal as well as professional level and takes an empathetic, personal interest in their employees.
+Staff feels like they see the company head well and that they can quickly go to them with any problem they may have – even if it’s not related to the company’s business.
+A great leader gets to know the staff on a personal as well as professional level and takes an empathetic, particular interest in their employees.

 Great Leaders Are A Part Of The Team

-Great leaders don’t act like a “boss” nearly as much as they act like another member of the team knowledgeable and ready to assist other team members with anything they need help with.
-They avoid ordering employees around as much as possible for team centric decision processes and gentle guidance or suggestions.
+Great leaders don’t act like a “boss” nearly as much as they act like another member of the team knowledgeable and ready to assist other team members with anything they need.
+They avoid ordering employees around as much as possible for team-centric decision processes and gentle guidance or suggestions.
 Employees typically know who the leader is, so there is no need to drive it in!
 As an old saying goes, “you’ll catch more bees with honey than vinegar.”